micropython/micropython/docs/samd/general.rst

 * GPIO pin numbering is based on the board numbering.
   Please have the manual/pin diagram of your board at hand to find correspondence between your board pins and actual SAMD21/SAMD51 pins.
+  For the boards listed above, the relation between the board pin number and the GPIO number can be found at :ref:`samd_pinout`.
 * The pins that can be used by MicroPython are limited to those listed in the board definition files.